kdbanman/macros/doc/index.md

         - header for Comms, body for Engine stuff

 ### [API documentation](gameroom/client.md)

+- gameroom.me
+    - integer between 1 and N, where N players
+    - if a player leaves the page and comes back, it will still be his number
+    - you cannot change this.  if you have a red player and a blue player, and they want to change who is controlling which color, then it is up to you to swap them by `schedule()`ing commands to change your `gameroom.state`

 - add gamroom.lagging()
     - background - ask for a resend